skills-kr/idea-to-app-with-spark/.github/steps/1-step.md

    </details>

-1. Copy your favorite choice and paste it into the description text box, then click the **Submit** button.
+1. Copy your favorite choice and paste it into the description text box, then **attach** the related example image.
+Click the **Submit** button.
 You will be forward to a page with the chat interface and live preview.

    <img width="350" alt="Spark start box with example text and highlighted submit button" src="https://github.com/user-attachments/assets/0e6afb14-7791-4741-b2c1-bb788ee5bba1">